Gum lift: Laser gingivectomy

-Surgery vs Laser
+Scalpel vs. laser

 Surgery performed by scalpel has advantages of ease of use, precise incision with well-defined margins, the healing is fast, and there is no lateral tissue damage.
 While the disadvantages of surgery are the need to manage operative and post-operative pain by the provision of giving anaesthesia and analgesia, as well as bleeding that results in inadequate visibility.

 Laser treatment seems to have good patient acceptance as patients report minimal pain.

 Diode laser is absorbed by haemoglobin and melanin, and therefore allows for easy manipulation of soft-tissue during gingival recontouring, and results in improved epithelization and healing of the wound.
 During the use of laser, heat will be generated which will result in coagulation, drying and vaporization around the site which will prevent bleeding by sealing the blood vessels and also inhibiting the pain receptors at the incision site.

 The clinical use of a laser for gingivectomy involves repeated lasing and wiping away tissue remnants with moist gauze and this results in a bloodless operating field allowing better visibility and greater ease for the operator.
 The laser also sterilizes the tissues and eliminates the need for a post-surgical dressing.

-The better control of laser, less post-operative inflammation and pain and the improved healing in the surgical site all are the benefits of using laser in surgery.
+Better control of laser, less post-operative inflammation and pain and improved surgical site healing are benefits of laser surgery.

-Soft tissue laser surgery has some disadvantages that include the high cost, buying a laser device is expensive comparing it to scalpel.
+Soft tissue laser surgery has some disadvantages, including higher cost.